shashidhar-kittur/FIR-sahayak/README.md

 ## 🤝 Contributing

-Contributions to the Llama2 Medical Bot are encouraged!
+Contributions to the FIR Chatbot are welcome!
 Follow these steps:

 1. Fork the repository to your GitHub account.